 Contact lens

-Contact lenses are thin, curve-shaped lenses that fit directly on the surface of the eyes to correct refractive errors including myopia, hyperopia, and astigmatism, or to treat conditions such as keratoconus or they may prescribe following a surgery or after corneal injuries.
-They are invisible and popular alternatives to glasses that can facilitate your everyday tasks.
+Contact lenses are thin, curved lenses that fit directly on the surface of the eyes to correct refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
+They can also be used to treat conditions like keratoconus or may be prescribed following surgery or after corneal injuries.
+Contact lenses are a discreet and popular alternative to glasses, enhancing your daily activities.

-There are two types of contact lenses in general including soft contact lenses and hard contact lenses.
-Soft contact lenses are made from gel-like, water-containing plastics called hydrogels which make them more flexible, comfortable, and popular than hard contact lenses.
-However, they are more expensive and fragile than hard contact lenses.
+There are two main types of contact lenses: soft and hard.
+Soft contact lenses are made from gel-like, water-containing plastics known as hydrogels, which make them more flexible and comfortable compared to hard lenses.
+However, they tend to be more expensive and fragile.

-Hard contact lenses are rigid lenses that are made of gas-permeable materials that allow oxygen to pass through and reach the eyes.
-The two main types of hard lenses are conventional hard lenses (PMMA) and rigid gas-permeable lenses (RGP).
+Hard contact lenses, on the other hand, are rigid and made from gas-permeable materials that allow oxygen to reach the eyes.
+The two primary types of hard lenses are conventional hard lenses (made from PMMA) and rigid gas-permeable lenses (RGP).

-Bifocal contact lenses work like bifocal eyeglasses.
-They have two powers to correct both distant and near vision.
-Bifocal contacts come as both soft and hard lenses.
+Bifocal contact lenses function similarly to bifocal eyeglasses, featuring two different powers to correct both distance and near vision.
+These can be found in both soft and hard lens varieties.

-Toric contact lenses are special lenses for people with astigmatism.
-They are Like bifocal lenses that come in soft or hard forms and have two powers, one for astigmatism and another for myopia or hyperopia if either of these conditions is also present.
+Toric contact lenses are designed specifically for individuals with astigmatism.
+Like bifocal lenses, they can come in both soft and hard forms and provide two powers—one for correcting astigmatism and the other for myopia or hyperopia, if present.

-In this center, top-ranked ophthalmologists and optometrists help you and guide you to choose the right type of lenses according to your eye condition, lifestyle, budget, and personal preference.
+In our center, top-ranked ophthalmologists and optometrists will assist you in selecting the right type of lenses based on your eye condition, lifestyle, budget, and personal preferences.